Chalmers University of Technology: Rankings and reputation

-In the 2011 International Professional Ranking of Higher Education Institutions, which is established on the basis of the number of alumni holding a post of Chief Executive Officer (CEO) or equivalent in one of the Fortune Global 500 companies, Chalmers ranked 38th in the world, ranking 1st in Sweden and 15th in Europe.
+Finally, in 2011, the International Professional Ranking of Higher Education Institutions, which is established on the basis of the number of alumni holding a post of chief executive officer (CEO) or equivalent in one of the Fortune Global 500 companies, Chalmers ranked 38th in the world, ranking 1st in Sweden and 15th in Europe.

 Ties and partnerships

 Chalmers is a member of the IDEA League network, a strategic alliance between five leading European universities of science and technology.
 The scope of the network is to provide the environment for students, researchers and staff to share knowledge, experience and resources.

+Moreover, Chalmers is a partner of the UNITECH International, an organization consisting of distinguished technical universities and multinational companies across Europe.
+UNITECH offers exchange programs consisting of studies as well as an integrated internship at one of the corporate partners.

 Chalmers is also a member of the Nordic Five Tech network, a strategic alliance of the five leading technical universities in Denmark, Finland, Norway and Sweden.

-The Nordic Five Tech universities are amongst the top international technical universities with the goal of creating synergies within education, research and innovation.
+Additionally, Chalmers is a member of the ENHANCE, an alliance of ten leading Universities of Technology.
+The partner institutions have a history of solid cooperation in EU programmes and joint research projects.

-Furthermore, Chalmers is a member of CESAER, an European association of universities of science and technology.
-Among others, the requirements for a university to be a member of CESAER is to provide excellent science and technology research, education and innovation as well as to have a leading position in their region, their country and beyond.
+Furthermore, Chalmers is a member of CESAER, a European association of universities of science and technology.

-Moreover, Chalmers is a partner of the UNITECH International, an organization consisting of distinguished technical universities and multinational companies across Europe.
-UNITECH helps bridge the gap between the industrial and academic world offering exchange programs consisting of studies as well as an integrated internship at one of the corporate partners.

 Additionally, Chalmers has established formal agreements with three leading materials science centers: University of California, Santa Barbara, ETH Zurich and Stanford University.
 Within the framework of the agreements, a yearly bilateral workshop is organized, and exchange of researchers is supported.

 Chalmers has general exchange agreements with many European and U.S. universities and maintains a special exchange program agreement with National Chiao Tung University (NCTU) in Taiwan where the exchange students from the two universities maintain offices for, among other things, helping local students with applying and preparing for an exchange year as well as acting as representatives.

-Furthermore, Chalmers has strong partnerships with major industries such as Ericsson, Volvo, Saab AB and AstraZeneca.
+Finally, Chalmers has strong partnerships with major industries such as Ericsson, Volvo, Saab AB and AstraZeneca.